-Dependencies are what make the sequence of a workflow run smoothly and effectively.
+Dependencies are what makes the sequence of a workflow run smoothly and effectively.

 You can’t build a wall until you’ve laid the foundation, and you can’t finish a project without completing the quotidian tasks along the way.

-That’s where setting up dependencies in your Gantt charts and ServOps platforms come into play.
+That’s where setting up dependencies in your Gantt charts and client work management platforms come into play.
 There are four types of dependencies.